| |

 Why Make this Strawberry Muffin Recipe?

 Serve homemade strawberry muffins alongside a bowl of soup for a light lunch, bake them for brunch, or enjoy one for breakfast or a mid-morning snack.
-These muffins also work nicely for on-the-go snacking, or for lunch at work or school.
-(For easy transport, I suggest wrapping each muffin in foil or clingfilm/plastic wrap.)
+They’re also great for on-the-go snacking, or for lunch at work or school.
+(For easy transport, I suggest wrapping each muffin individually in foil or clingfilm/plastic wrap.)
 No utensils required, although a napkin might be handy for catching the crumbs!

 Fresh, Frozen, or Freeze Dried Strawberries?

-I tested this recipe using both fresh and frozen sliced berries.
-In my opinion fresh is best (there just isn’t any substitute for a ripe, juicy, red strawberry, especially when they’re at their peak in late spring/early summer) but frozen berries will also work.
+I tested these muffins using both fresh and frozen sliced berries.
+Fresh works best (there just isn’t any substitute for a ripe, juicy, red strawberry, especially when they’re at their peak in late spring/early summer) but frozen berries will also work.
 If opting for frozen, do not thaw the berries before adding them to the batter.

 The freeze dried strawberry pieces add a deeper, more pronounced strawberry flavor, without the need for extracts or artifical flavorings.
 They also lend a slightly pink tint to the batter.
-You can use powdered freeze dried strawberries instead of pieces, but I don’t suggest whole freeze dried berries.
 Feel free to omit this ingredient if you don’t have access to freeze dried fruit.
+Do not use dried strawberries.

 Looking down at a plate of strawberry muffins